BharathVishal/Sensor-list-using-WearableRecyclerView-for-Wear-OS/README.md

 - View list of all sensors on your wearable device.
 - Displays sensor vendor
 - Has full crown support for scrolling
-- Supports both round and square Wear OS devices
+- Supports round, rounded chin and square Wear OS devices

 &nbsp;
 ### Preview :